NVIDIA-Omniverse/USD-Tutorials-And-Examples/README.md

 Should you prefer to run the notebook on your local machine instead, simply download and execute it after [installing Jupyter](https://jupyter.org).

 ## Sample Notebook
-Follow along the tutorial using the sample notebook from the GTC session:
+Follow along the tutorial using the sample notebook from the GTC session, or get acquainted with USD using other examples:

 |Notebook|Google Colab link|
 |--------|:----------------:|